Paediatric ECG Interpretation

 A Guide to Paediatric ECG Interpretation

-The following comprehensive guide to paediatric ECG interpretation was produced by Paediatric Emergency Specialists Dr Gary Geelhoed and Dr Barbara King from the Princess Margaret Hospital for Children in Perth, Western Australia.
-It is so good that I have reproduced it almost verbatim (with a few extra ECGs from the LITFL archives).
-Enjoy!
+The following guide to paediatric ECG interpretation was produced by Paediatric Emergency Specialists Dr Gary Geelhoed and Dr Barbara King from the Princess Margaret Hospital for Children in Perth, Western Australia.
+It is so good that it is reproduced almost verbatim (with a few extra ECGs from the LITFL archives).

 “The ECG in Paediatric ED”